 It is not recommended to allow users to access the registry or registry files.

-For security reasons, starting with Application Control 2021.3 HF1 and going forward, PowerShell Validation will no longer validate command lines that contain the argument “-command”.
-Please see Ivanti Community article Validate Powershell scripts does not work if the command line contains "-command" for further details.
-You will need to log into Ivanti Community to read the article.
+Please see the Ivanti Community article Validate PowerShell scripts does not work if the command line contains "-command" for further details.
+You will need to log into Ivanti Community to access.

 |Validate Java archives||When enabled, this setting denies java.exe and javaw.exe.
 However, if a Java archive (JAR file) is found on the command line, then, it is subjected to a full rules check to see if it is allowed or denied.|